davidB/scalacs/README.md

 * excludes : filter to select file to not compile into sourceDirs(optional)
 * targetDir : place where to put generated .class
 * classpath : list of path (directory/jar) need to compile files from sourceDirs
-* dependency-link-path : the path of the jar/directory used by other project to reference the current project (optional)
+* exported : the path of the jar/directory used by other project to reference the current project (optional)
 * args : list of additional args to pass to the scalac compiler, could be ignored (depends of the backend)! (optional)

 Sample :